Norm Nelson was President of

 has described the ministry as “power-packed!”

 such an activist ministry.
-He holds a B.A. from Westmont College, an M.
+He held a B.A. from Westmont College, an M.

 Div. from San Francisco Theological Seminary, a Th.
 M. from Princeton

-Theological Seminary, and is completing doctoral studies in Religion,
+Theological Seminary, and is completed doctoral studies in Religion,

 Diplomacy, and Conflict Resolution at the Graduate Theological Foundation.

-He has done graduate study in Islamics at Oxford University and holds
+He pursued graduate study in Islamics at Oxford University and held

 post-graduate certificates in Human Rights and International Law from the